rzhang0716/Data-Science/00_Machine_Learning/02_Boosting/readme.md

 a.
 Iter: Consider the overfitted model and stop training after the specified number of iterations using the iteration with the optimal metric value.
 This uses the *early_stopping_rounds* parameters same as XGBoost and LightGBM.  </br>
 b.
 IncToDec: Ignore the overfitting detector when the threshold is reached and continue learning for the specified number of iterations after the iteration with the optimal metric value.

-(2) Missing value support: CatBoost provides three inherent missing values stategies for processing missing values
+(2) Missing value support: CatBoost provides three inherent missing values stategies for processing missing values </br>
+a.
+"Forbidden": Missing values are interpreted as an error as they are not supported. </br>
+b.
+"Min": Missing values are processed as the minimum values (default) for the feature under observation. </br>
+c.
+"Max": Missing values are processed as the maximum value for the feature under observation.

 ***
 ## Reference:
 1. https://machinelearningmastery.com/gradient-boosting-machine-ensemble-in-python/